Miloš Forman: Unfinished projects

+In January 1997, Forman agreed to make Universal's The Little Black Book as his next film, expecting to shoot in the fall.
+It was an adaptation of the French play by Jean-Claude Carrière.
+Later that same month, he reportedly was reading the script for, and considering directing, the Arnold Schwarzenegger vehicle With Wings as Eagles.
+Forman was the star's preferred choice to take on the helm of the project, which was set up at Paramount, under Alan Ladd Jr.

+Around 2000, Forman was in talks to direct a film about the early life of Howard Hughes with screenplay by Scott Alexander and Larry Karaszewski, and Edward Norton in the role of the eccentric young billionaire.

+Around 2001, Forman was set to direct and co-write the comic crime caper Bad News, adapted from the novel by Donald E. Westlake.
+Forman was co-writing the script with Doug Wright.
+The project never came to fruition.

-In the early 2000s, Forman developed a film project to be titled Ember, adapted by Jean-Claude Carrière from Hungarian novelist Sándor Márai’s novel.
+In the early 2000s, Forman developed a film project to be titled Embers, adapted by Jean-Claude Carrière from Hungarian novelist Sándor Márai’s novel.
 The film was about two men in the former Austria-Hungary Empire from different social backgrounds who become friends in military school and meet again 41 years later.
 Forman cast Sean Connery and Klaus Maria Brandauer as well as Winona Ryder.
-Several months before shooting, Sean Connery and the Italian producer had a disagreement and Connery withdrew from the project.
+Several months before shooting, Sean Connery and the Italian producer had a disagreement, and Connery withdrew from the project.
 Forman was so convinced that Sean Connery fit the role that he didn't want to shoot the film without him and cancelled the project a few days before the shooting was due to start.

-In the late 2000s, the screenplay for Ghost of Munich was written by Forman, Jean-Claude Carriere, and Václav Havel (the former Czech president and writer, who had studied at school with Forman), inspired by the novel by the French novelist Georges-Marc Benamou.
+In the late 2000s, the screenplay for Ghost of Munich was written by Forman, Jean-Claude Carriere and Václav Havel (the former Czech president and writer, who had studied at school with Forman), inspired by the novel by the French novelist Georges-Marc Benamou.
 The story takes a closer look at the events that surrounded the Munich Agreement.
-The role of the French Prime Minister Édouard Daladier was supposed to have been played by the French actor Mathieu Amalric with his older self played by Gérard Depardieu.
+The role of the French Prime Minister Édouard Daladier was supposed to have been played by the French actor Mathieu Amalric, with his older self played by Gérard Depardieu.
 However, the production company Pathé was not able to fund the project.

+In 2011, Forman was reportedly in negotiations to direct a screen adaptation of Mitchell Zuckoff's acclaimed biography, Ponzi's Scheme: The True Story of a Financial Legend, with Christopher Weekes penning the script.

 Personal life

-Forman was born in Čáslav, Czechoslovakia (now the Czech Republic) to Anna Švábová Forman who ran a summer hotel.
-When young, he believed his biological father to be professor Rudolf Forman.
-His parents attended a Protestant church.
-During the Nazi occupation, Rudolf Forman, a member of the resistance, was arrested for distributing banned books, and reportedly died from typhus in Mittelbau-Dora, a subcamp of the Buchenwald concentration camp in May 1944.
-Another version has it that he died in Mittelbau-Dora during interrogation.
-Forman's mother had been murdered in Auschwitz in March the previous year.
-Forman said that he did not fully understand what had happened to them until he saw footage of the concentration camps when he was 16.